pantakanch/IBM-HR-Analytics-Dashboard/README.md

 # IBM-HR-Analytics-Dashboard

 This project utilizes IBM HR Analytics data to create a Power BI dashboard for a comprehensive view of employee dynamics.
-Insights on attrition rates, age distribution, departmental trends, and job satisfaction guide strategic initiatives for improved retention and organizational performance.
+Insights on attrition rates, age distribution, and job satisfaction

 Dataset on Kaggle: https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset